 NOTE: The information in this tutorial applies to Windows 10, Windows 8.1, and Windows 7, and the commands work both in Command Prompt and PowerShell.

-1. How to view your system information
+1. Use the systeminfo command to get system information

-You will see details such as the version of the operating system installed on your computer, the status of your RAM memory or the processor you have.
+Do you see what's happening?
+The systeminfo command displays a list of details about your operating system, computer hardware and software components.
+You see details such as the version of the operating system installed on your computer, the status of your RAM or the processor that you have.
 There's also some network information, like the IP and the MAC addresses of your network cards.

-The command should output a list similar to the one below, where you see details about the names of running processes, their PID (Process identifier) and the memory they use.
+The command should output a list similar to the one above, with details about the names of running processes, their PID (Process identifier) and the memory they use.

-Take the same example: the Internet Explorer process.
-Let's assume that you have three processes and you want to kill all of them using the parameter /t.
-You should type the command "taskkill /t /im iexplore.exe" and then press Enter.
+Another parameter that you can use for the command taskkill is /t.
+This parameter allows you to terminate a specified process and any child processes which were started by it.
+Take the same example: the Firefox process.
+Let's assume that you have eight processes, and you want to kill all of them using the parameter /t.
+You should type the command "taskkill /t /im firefox.exe" and then press Enter.
 Check the screenshot below to see the confirmation of the command you just typed.

 Note that if you misuse the commands listed in this article, you risk losing the data opened in the running processes.
 It is essential to be careful and have a backup available for your data.
 Therefore proceed carefully and do not say that we didn't warn you. 🙂